OXID-eSales/github-actions/docs/actions/build_docker.md

 Dockerhub password is required to login into Dockerhub.

 **image_name** *required*, *default:* true
-Image name is required to build and push perticular image.
+Image name is required to build and push a particular image.

 **tags** *required*, *default:* true
-Tags are required for version of the image
+Tags are required for a version of the image

-**build_args** *required*, *default:* true build_args are required for matrix versions,There are different build_args for php image.
+**build_args** *required*, *default:* true build_args are required for matrix versions, there are different build_args for php image versions.

 **debug:** *not required*, *default:* false
 Set to true to generate a debugging script.